notJust-dev/notjustdev/content/posts/2023-01-16-react-native-testing/index.md

 We have now properly tested our SocialLinks component.
 We have made sure that the component is rendering the label and the icon of the social link.
 We have also made sure that the component is opening the correct link when the user clicks on the social link.

 Even though the test cases were fairly simple in this article, you can use the same approach to test more complex components as well.
-I hope you found this article will help you in your journey of learning React Native testing.
+I hope you enjoyed this aritcle and get a better understanding of how to test your React Native components.